 Category Purpose Needs Essential enabling infrastructure required to build U.S. projects Domestic ports - Construction ports are essential enabling infrastructure, and the number of suitable facilities will determine the rate of OSW buildout possible in each region of the U.S. Many port facilities are identified and some are operational today, but additional investment is required for industry liftoff and equitable outcomes. ^{xiii} O&M ports are also essential, but typically have less demanding requirements and are faster and less expensive to develop.
 For floating wind, assembly yards will also be critical.
 Critical Path to Liftoff Domestic vessels - Like ports, vessel shortages could constrain buildout rate.
 Additional specialized vessels are needed to deliver the volume of OSW projects planned today.
 Acute global needs include jack-up wind turbine installation vessels (WTIVs), foundation installation vessels (FIVs), and cable laying vessels (CLVs).
 Jones-Act compliant vessels are essential for U.S. construction and operation.
 Today's U.S. projects often use feeder barges for installation; the first U.S. WTIV is under construction.
 Workforce partnerships & training centers - OSW construction and operations, including specialized component manufacturing will require a skilled workforce; training efforts require lead time to preemptively train and certify workforce.
 Partnerships with community colleges, union-led training programs, and others play a key role in workforce development.
-6 isk Without U.S. Buildout, Towers and jackets - key to unlocking domestic content bonus (see Chapter 2 for details).
+6 Opportunities for supply chain Towers and jackets - key to unlocking domestic content bonus (see Chapter 2 for details).
 U.S. supply chains exist today for limited volumes of jackets.
-No U.S. facilities are operational for OSW towers today, but multiple planned projects expect to come online in the next five years.
-Monopiles, transition pieces, and monopile-grade steel - significant shipping costs and global supply constraints.
-Opportunities & Risk Blades and nacelles - opportunity to increase local content to help projects qualify for domestic content bonus.
-Mitigation Subsea cables and substations - face global shortage, especially for HVDC equipment: HVDC substations from global supply chain are fully booked through 2032.
+No U.S. facilities are operational for OSW towers today, but multiple planned projects expect to come online in the next five years. security, economic development, and to Monopiles, transition pieces, and monopile-grade steel - significant shipping costs and global supply constraints.
+Opportunities & Risk Mitigation leverage subsidies; without U.S. buildout, these components Blades and nacelles - opportunity to increase local content to help projects qualify for domestic content bonus. can be sourced internationally, but at risk of global market undersupply or other constraints Subsea cables and substations - face global shortage, especially for HVDC equipment: HVDC substations from global supply chain are fully booked through 2032.
 Substations are challenged by shortages in large power transformers, HVDC converters, and offshore topside structure assembly yards, as well as cost and lead time for new manufacturing.
 Subsea cables are manufactured in the U.S. today, but more is needed to meet demand